AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 {sample}BCT\_Pointers-and-Data\_Needle\_08{sample}

 As we can see, the needle starts not from the gauge center.
 Let's adjust the start, the middle and the end of our needle with methods {api:anychart.core.gauge.pointers.Needle#startRadius}startRadius(){api}, {api:anychart.core.gauge.pointers.Needle#middleRadius}middleRadius(){api} and {api:anychart.core.gauge.pointers.Needle#endRadius}endRadius(){api}.
-The value transmitted to this method can be in pixels or in percent.
+The value transmitted to this method can be in pixels or as a percentage.

 ```
 // needle